twgh/xcgui/README-en.md

 The functions in the xc package are the original functions in xcgui.dll, and there are more than 1,000 API interfaces that can be used directly.

-The encapsulated classes are in other folders.
+The encapsulated classes are in other packages.

 # Schedule

-These classes are encapsulated based on more than 1,000 API interfaces in xcgui.dll.
-Of course, you can also choose to use the native API directly.
+These classes are encapsulated based on more than a thousand functions in the xc package.
+Of course, you can also choose to use the functions in the xc package directly.

 | Class name       | Finish |
 | ---------------- | ------ |